- Diverse feature set

 DEAR’s user interface (UI) is solid.
-It isn’t overly complicated, but at the same time it’s feature-rich, with tools that cover a wide range of tasks.
-The UI sports a navigation bar at the top of the page with seven main functions:
+It isn’t overly complicated, but at the same time, it’s feature-rich with tools that cover a wide range of tasks.

 Once an order has been fulfilled, stock levels are adjusted by the software, and financial information is synced with your integrated accounting software (if you choose to go that route).
 It’s pretty seamless.

 The UI isn’t the most intuitive of the products I’ve reviewed, but it’s still very useable.
 There were a couple of instances where I had to contact support to figure out a task (e.g. how to add a warehouse location).
 Thankfully, most pages have a link to a tutorial video that walks you through the process for the corresponding tool.
 I thought this was a great choice, as it saves you time digging through the knowledgebase.

 Another feature I like is that the different steps of a task (e.g. fulfillment, or creating a purchase order) are represented by icons in the UI, with a color code to indicate if that step has been completed.
 It gives the user a quick way to see if there are any pending tasks that need attention.

 - Email Support